-I was wounded.
+(4-1) I was wounded.

 Leo Peter is witness to this utterance.
-How can he express the same thought?
+Can he express the same thought?
+It is clear that what Gustav Lauben uttered is a thought meant to be communicated.
+In fact there should not be any great mystery about it, since we communicate similar thoughts daily.
+And so, if it can be communicated, then Leo Peter must be able to grasp and express it himself.
+But how?
 Not by uttering (4-1)!
-He must instead replace 'I' with the speaker's proper name.
-As he knows that the speaker is called 'Gustav Lauben', he should say:
+Perhaps he should instead replace 'I' with the speaker's proper name.
+As he knows (we assume) that the speaker is called 'Gustav Lauben', he should say:

-Gustav Lauben is wounded.
+(4-2) Gustav Lauben is wounded.